hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/batch2_states.md

     state FAILED
     state COMPLETED
    direction LR
-   [*]             --> READY         : on create - normal or gated first chunk
+   [*]             --> READY            : on create - normal or gated jobs first chunks
    [*]             --> GATE_WAITING     : on create - gated jobs for all but the first chunks of the first step GATE_WAITING    --> READY            : on gate release - gated
-   QUEUED          --> READY         : on gate release - gated (for compatibility with legacy QUEUED state up to Hapi-fhir version 7.1)
+   GATE_WAITING    --> REDUCTION_READY  : on gate release for the final reduction step (all reduction jobs are gated) QUEUED          --> READY            : on gate release - gated (for compatibility with legacy QUEUED state up to Hapi-fhir version 7.1)
    READY           --> QUEUED           : placed on kafka (maint.)
    POLL_WAITING    --> READY            : after a poll delay on a POLL_WAITING work chunk has elapsed

   %% worker processing states
   QUEUED     --> on_receive : on deque by worker